-Members of the 1st, 2nd and 3rd place State winning teams will be eligible for a full scholarship equivalent to tuition for a 1500 clock hour program.
+Members of the 1st, 2nd and 3rd place winning teams in Marine or Motorcycle will be eligible for a full scholarship equivalent to tuition for a 1500 clock hour program in a related field.

-Members of the 1st, 2nd and 3rd place National Award winning teams will be eligible for a full scholarship equivalent to tuition for a 1500 clock hour program plus one additional specialty course where offered.
+Members of the 1st, 2nd and 3rd place National Award winning teams in Marine or Motorcycle will be eligible for a full scholarship equivalent to a 1500 clock hour program in a related field plus one additional specialty course.